GusVF/todo-list/README.md

 Folder Structure
 The project structure is organized as follows:

-I used 'Jest' for testing the App.
+I used 'Jest' to test the Application.

 src/ - Contains the main application code. components/ - Contains React components.